Jump to:Page Content

 Home > Degree Programs > Master's Degrees > Master in Public Administration/ International Development > Curriculum > Electives and Policy Tracks

 The goal of the second year of the MPA/ID is to broaden the students' knowledge in the field and to deepen their understanding of a major area of development practice.
-Second year electives specifically designed for MPA/ID students are offered by professors Hausmann, Pande, Rodrik, and many others.
-Students are given wide latitude to choose their six electives.
-They develop the ability to apply the theoretical and empirical tools learned in their first-year core courses to a policy track which they have chosen based on their professional and career interests.
+Students choose their six electives from the broad array of courses available at HKS or through cross-registration with other graduate schools at Harvard University or MIT.
+They apply the theoretical and empirical tools learned in their first-year core courses to a policy area which they have chosen based on their professional and career interests.

 Students interested in careers in this area should focus on courses on macroeconomic policies, international trade and finance, financial sector policies, and public finance (taxation and public expenditures) with an eye to also deepening knowledge in the institutional, political, and administrative aspects of policy reform.